-The land surrounding the pipeline system is primarily used for agriculture, with some forested areas and significant oil and gas development.

-The Alberta Mainline System passes through a number of urban centres and industrial zones, but most of the pipeline route traverses rural areas in Alberta, with varied population density.
-The pipeline crosses several highways, major roads, railways, and rivers or watercourses.
+The land surrounding the pipeline system is primarily rural land used for agriculture, with some pockets of urban development and oil and gas-related activities.
+The mainline crosses several highways, major roads, railways, and rivers or watercourses.

 A list of stakeholders can be found in the Area Stakeholders and Maps section of this plan.